Why There Is a Minimum Size Gas Bottle for Each Situation

 The Science Behind Gas Bottle Sizing

-LPG (Liquefied Petroleum Gas) in a bottle exists in both liquid and gas states.
+LPG (Liquefied Petroleum Gas) inside a bottle exists in both liquid and gas states.
 When gas is drawn, the liquid LPG evaporates to replace the gas being used.
-This evaporation rate is influenced by:
+This evaporation rate is influenced by several factors:

 -